Somil-Gupta/multitenant-auth-service/README.md

 - Run "docker compose up --build -d"
 - Docker compose command may change according to windows, wsl or mac so check the appropriate command
+- Test the APIs by importing the Multitenant-Auth.postman_collection.json into Postman
-- Test the APIs on Fastapi docs "http://localhost:8020/docs"
+- Or Test the APIs on Fastapi docs "http://localhost:8020/docs"